 Southern Health Expansion Plan

-The Southern Health Expansion Plan is a series of service moves that will boost health services in Southern Adelaide:
+The Southern Health Expansion Plan was a series of service moves aimed at boosting health services in Southern Adelaide:

 - Increasing emergency treatment spaces at Flinders Medical Centre